NolanGC/foldkit-alchemy-starter/README.md

 ## Working on this repo

-The sections below are for developing on the starter itself (this repo), not for scaffolding a new app — use `bun create` above for that.
+The sections below are for developing on the starter itself:

 ### Setup